How to improve your skills and employability

 Sports teams, clubs and student societies

-Working experience and part-time work
+Work experience and part-time work

 Lack of experience is one of the most common difficulties young people face when looking for work.
 Many decent jobs will require candidates to have a minimum level of work experience.
 This can be very frustrating and leaves many people wondering how they’re meant to gain experience when they can’t get a job in the first place.
 So if you have the opportunity to gain any work experience at all, you should strongly consider taking it.
 Working part-time through school or college can be great for your CV and and future prospects, though you’ll have to make sure it doesn’t harm your studies.

 If you are in school, college or living at home and part-time work isn’t available or doesn’t suit, getting work experience or an internship during your holidays will be a big help.
 Working for little or nothing might seem tedious but you should pick up the crucial experience you’ll need when job hunting down the line.
-Ask around local businesses in your area and see if any are taking on temporary help: any experience will be better than none.
+Ask around local businesses in your area and see if any are taking on temporary help.
+Any experience will be better than none.

 Upskilling on the dole

 If you’re young and out of work, there are certain government support schemes that let you develop new skills while claiming jobseeker’s payments.
 These generally have a business technology focus and can give your CV a real boost if you’ve been out of work for a while.
-Check out the SpunOut.ie articles on eCollege and Fast Track to IT for more information.
+Check out our articles on eCollege and Fast Track to IT for more information.

 Employers don’t just look for work experience and grades; they’re also interested in your life experiences.
 Taking an opportunity to study abroad at any stage of your education will definitely make for a more rounded, compelling CV.
-But just spending some time travelling can also boost your chances of employability.
+Just spending some time travelling can also boost your chances of employability.
 This is doubly true if you spent some or all of your time abroad volunteering or working.

 Time abroad is especially valuable if you use it to learn or perfect a language.
 Having a language besides English will always be helpful in looking for work, especially in businesses or services with an international dimension.
-Even if you haven’t studied a language, and most major countries will have an organisation in Ireland that offers you the chance to learn.
+Even if you haven’t studied a language, most major countries will have an organisation in Ireland that offers you the chance to learn.
 These courses aren’t free, but don’t underestimate the value of a second (or third) language to your job prospects!

 Keep your social media on private or clean

 Being employable is about more than having the right skills and a good CV.
 Employers will often take an interest in your online presence, and that means most of your social media profiles are just a Google search away.
 If you don’t want potential employers reading every little thing on your timeline, consider changing your profile settings so only your online friends can see what you post.
 Make sure you’re not putting out inflammatory or offensive material online, especially if it’s not something you’d want to defend in a job interview.
-And think carefully about which pictures you make public.
+Think carefully about which pictures you make public.
 An employer will read a lot into how you represent yourself on your social media platforms.